ropensci/openalexR/README.md

     date_from = "2020-01-01",
     date_to = "2021-12-31",
     search=NULL,
-    sort="relevance_score:desc",
+    sort="cited_by_count:desc",
     endpoint = "https://api.openalex.org/")
 ```

 The **sort** argument indicates how results have to be sorted.

-In this example results are sorted by relevance score in a descending order.
+In this example results are sorted by total citations in a descending order.

 Setting the argument total.count=TRUE, the function **oaApiRequest** returns the number of items matching the query without downloading the collection.